Checking for viruses and cleaning your computer.

 Before you do anything else you should:

-- back up important files to CD or DVD.
+- back up important files to external storage, CD or DVD.
 These will need to be scanned for viruses before reinstallation.

 - Be aware removal of malware can leave other problems behind - such as bad shortcuts, unable to connect to the internet, lost emails, and in extreme cases you may lose your operating system and all programs. (see "residual damage" below)